 If you receive a diagnosis of sleep apnea, you’ll likely have to use a machine or an oral appliance to help keep your airways clear at night.
 These treatments for sleep apnea will help you actually get some rest and improve your overall sleep quality.

-RLS tends to get worse at night and causes a pulling, crawling, itching, or throbbing sensation in your legs.
+RLS tends to get worse at night and causes a pulling, crawling, itching, or throbbing feeling in your legs.
 These sensations make it hard to sleep, so you don’t get much rest, hence the poor sleep quality.

 Psoriatic arthritis may make sleeping difficult, but with a few changes you can counteract the itching and irritation to get the rest you need.